JATOS/JATOS_docs/versioned_docs/version-3.9.1/Run_your_study/Tips-and-Tricks.md

 ### Personal/General Single links seem not to work when distributed via social networks

-Problem: The study runs fine, but as soon as one distributes links for Personal Single or General Single runs via social networks like Twitter, Facebook and Reddit or chat tools like Slack and Google Hangout it stops working.
+Problem: The study runs fine, but as soon as one distributes links for Personal Single or General Single runs via social networks like X/Twitter, Facebook and Reddit or chat tools like Slack and Google Hangout it stops working.
 The participants only get the message 'A problem occurred: Study can be done only once.' and in the results the study run appears as started but never finished (State DATA_RETRIEVED).

 The reason for this behaviour is that some of those tools open links that are posted in them before your participant can click on them.
 They do this to provide more information about the link, like a title and an image.
 Usually this is fine but Personal/General Single links work exactly once (if preview is not allowed) and a second request with the same link just responses with the forementioned error message.